rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Writeup.md

 ### Overview

 The "Phantom" CTF simulates a Windows Active Directory network, typical of corporate environments.
-This writeup details the steps taken to gain unauthorized access and compromise the domain controller.
+This writeup details the steps taken to gain unauthorized access and compromise the domain controller with a hybrid aspect of typical pentesting professional-esque reporting.

 ### Key Findings